aramisgithub/questpresentation/script/document.md

 ## The Shadow

-- Odyssey has Poseidon

-    - Poseidon conforms to his archetype as he always creates trouble to Odysseus

-- The Shadow in Mulan is Shang Yu

-    - Shang Yu conforms to his archetype as he is the leader of the Huns
+In the Odyssey, the most prominent Shadow-like character is Poseidon, who conforms to his archetype by always creating trouble for Odysseus.
+The Shadow in Mulan, on the other hand, is Shang Yu.
+He conforms to his archetype because he is the leader of the Huns, and it goes without saying that *he is evil*.

 ## Similarities

-- Both of the characters are villains

-- In the Odyssey, Poseidon isn't the main threat to Odysseus

-- The main problem is the war

-    - But Poseidon still causes trouble throughout the journey

-- Poseidon is more cunning and mischievous in comparison to a big, more traditional villain like Shang Yu
+So, some similarities.
+Both of the characters are villains, in that they both harm, or, at least attempt to harm, the hero.
+In the Odyssey, Poseidon isn't the main threat to Odysseus---the main focus for everyone is still the war---but Poseidon still causes trouble throughout the journey.
+Poseidon is more cunning and mischievous than your traditional Shadow.
+In comparison, Shang Yu is not exactly the sharpest knife in the drawer, but is quite big and strong.

 ## The Hero(ine)